Kathryn Allen, immediate past Board Chair of Unity House and passionate volunteer, Passes Away

 Kathryn first came to Unity House as a volunteer, primarily working with survivors of domestic violence.
 She was instrumental in planning some of Unity House’s most memorable events and was, along with her former husband John Baackes, a consistent source of support.
 She and John were steadfast donors and were instrumental in the building of Unity House’s Front Door, the community resource center where many programs are housed under one roof.

 Over the years Kathryn filled various roles at Unity House, sometimes as a volunteer and for a time as an employee when she served as Director of Development.
 Among Kathryn’s greatest gifts was her writing, which she used to tell stories of those we serve.
-Her craft not only put a face to the needs in our community, but educated people about the issues facing people living in poverty, adults with mental illness, children with developmental delays, and victims of domestic violence.
+Her craft put a face to the needs in our community, and educated about the issues facing people living in poverty, adults with mental illness, people living with HIV/AIDS, children with developmental delays, and victims of domestic violence.

 After leaving Unity House professionally to pursue her writing career, Kathryn continued to advocate for people in need: she never stopped volunteering for victims of domestic violence, she served on the Unity House board of directors, she wrote editorials about food insecurity, and she lobbied hard at the state and federal level for issues she cared about.
 In short, she never stopped showing up.
 In the words of Chris Burke, Unity House CEO, “Kathryn’s passion to make this world a more equitable place was unmatched, as was her caring for her family and many, many friends.”